Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: CONCLUSIONS

 \section{CONCLUSIONS}

 In this work, we proposed a bounding-box guided policy framework that integrates the Label-UMI data collection device and the BBox-DP policy, which leverages visual object cues (bounding-box) to enhance generalization in semantic manipulation.
-Moreover, we revealed a power-law relationship between performance and the number of annotated objects, leading to an object-diversity-first strategy for efficient dataset design.
-Extensive real-world experiments show that our method maintains over 85\% success across diverse tasks, even with challenging texture- and shape-similar distractors.
-Overall, this work offers a scalable solution for semantic manipulation and highlights promising directions for data-efficient robot learning.
-As future work, we will investigate how the object shapes within the dataset affect policy performance.
+Characterizing how performance scales with object diversity, we revealed a data scaling law with clearly diminishing, saturating returns, which motivates an object-diversity-first strategy for efficient dataset design.
+Extensive real-world experiments confirm its effectiveness: our method sustains over 85\% success across diverse tasks, even under challenging texture- and shape-similar distractors, and remains robust to missed and noisy detections.
+Overall, this work offers a scalable solution for semantic manipulation and points to promising directions for data-efficient robot learning.
+In future work, we will study how object shapes in the dataset affect policy performance and explore more robust visual instructions for cluttered and occluded settings.